-I attended a training session recently on how to organise your work and life based on David Allen’s GTD (Getting Things Done) methodology.
+I attended training this week on how to organise your work and life based on David Allen’s GTD (Getting Things Done) methodology.

-The trainer covered how to define your own ‘contexts’ or tags – common identifiers for tasks based on type, geographical location, relationships with other people, timeliness and energy level.
-He then described how to implement this system in Outlook and OneNote.
+The trainer covered how to define your own contexts or tags.
+These are common identifiers for tasks based on type, geographical location, relationships with other people, timeliness and energy level.
+He then described how to set up the tags in Outlook and OneNote.

 Thinking about how and where I work, and who with, I made the following tags:

 - @Agenda - manager - things I need to know about or ask for help with next time we meet

 - @Agenda - team - things to share or ask for help with

 - @Write/Make/Launch - tasks that require deep focus for hours without interruption

 - @Performance review - do these things before the next review

 - @Home - things I can do from home